medo64/Cananka/Hardware/Board/Mini/Cananka Mini [E].md

 The following changes are suggested:

-    * Required Current: 100 mA
+    * Required Current: 100 mA (minimum)
     * Descriptor: Cananka
     * Manufacturer: Medo64
     * Enumerate with serial number: Yes

 All other settings should remain default.

+#### JP1 ####

+For testing purposes, it is possible to power other devices from 5V USB connection.
+However, considering CAN bus is usually 12V based, this is definitely not a recommendation.
+If one wants to have 5V output on CAN connector, solder a SOD123FL diode at this location.